ScMofeoluwa/service-repo/readme.md

 # Service-Repo

 ## Description
 This project tries to implement a NodeJS, ExpressJS, KnexJS and MongoDB powered application using repository pattern and dependency injection.
 The main idea is to build an application that is independent of any framework or database.
-This application uses Typescript and in the coming days I'd be looking at dockerizing the application for the fun of it 😂
+This application uses Typescript 🛠.

 ## Running the app